smileisak/learn-go-with-tests/Notes.md

 1. The fact that Go takes a copy of values is useful a lot of the time but sometimes you won't want your system to make a copy of something, in which case you need to pass a reference.
 Examples could be very large data or perhaps things you intend only to have one instance of (like database connection pools).

 1. Errors more details: <https://dave.cheney.net/2016/04/27/dont-just-check-errors-handle-them-gracefully>

+1. Learned more about errors
+    1. How to create errors that are constants
+    1. Writing error wrappers

 ## Progression (Breakpoints)